ForwardFeed/L3GBA/server/l3gba_api.md

 ### Here is defined the WS API
-i mainly use the first char as recon because i find that cool
+i mainly use the first char as recon because it told to myself it's a good idea and sometimes i use the underscore as a useless delimiter too,

 | name         | string             | description                                                              |
 |--------------|--------------------|--------------------------------------------------------------------------|